 Photo/George Day

-RFHers did the graduation walk on Wednesday.
+RFHers are doing the graduation walk tonight.
 And it’s a walk that has veered off onto different paths over the years — but always to Pomp & Circumstance.

 Wow.
 So much has changed, yet stayed the same.
 The venue has gone from the RFH Borden Stadium to the front lawn to the Borden Stadium (when the stadium was being renovated) and the football field again to the RFH auditorium and mixed up and around over the years.
 Now it’s at the Monmouth University.
 And in pandemic times, the venue was outside, masked and virtual.
 And, again, back to Monmouth.